 Our Toyota Highlander Hybrid seemed to have been repainted yellow dust and sticky pine sap---yuck!

-the annual pine pollen invasion which is reported to be the worst in seven years according to allergy sufferers, including this horse's nose!
+When we opened the morning papers, headlines revealed the source of the paint job: the annual pine pollen invasion which is reported to be the worst in seven years according to allergy sufferers, including this horse's nose!
 To further antagonize respiratory compromised persons, the pollen season entered in raging hurricane force, early.

 With allergies, asthma and COPD on my palette of maladies, I anticipated trauma before making this trip.
 My previous trips to the Carolinas resulted in some kind of respiratory reaction with which to contend on the return trip home.